 Larry: Dang!
 You’re right.
 I hadn’t thought about it that way.
 I guess I’ve changed my mind.

 Do you see how easy that was for Daryl?
 Larry never stood a chance.
 I’ve seen this used in almost every kind of political discussion you can imagine.
 Gun control?
 Yup.
 Abortion?
 Yup.
 Narcotics?
 Yup.
 Euthanasia?
 Yup.
-Age-limits restrictions?
+Age-limit restrictions?
 Yup.
 I’ve even seen someone argue against vegan diets using “The Defeater”.
 That Vegan never stood a chance and it had nothing to do with his lack of protein.

 Now I don’t actually think “The Defeater” is as strong as its advocates think but that doesn’t stop almost everyone from making use of it.
 It’s quick and easy and no one can argue against the truth that a law can’t solve a problem with 100% certainty.
 People determined to do X will do X and to hell with the law.
 There’s lots of variations of “The Defeater”.
 One version suggest that people will just find a new method (and they just might).
 Christians have a version where they explain that sin is in every human heart and until the human heart is made righteous people will continue to sin.